Shiva Sutras of Vasugupta

-Shiva Sutras are a collection of seventy seven aphorisms that form the foundation of the tradition of spiritual mysticism known as Kashmir Shaivism.
+Shiva Sutras (Devanāgarī शिवसूत्र; IAST: Śivasūtra) are a collection of seventy-seven aphorisms that form the foundation of the nondual tradition of the spanda ("divine vibration) tradition.
 They are attributed to the sage Vasugupta of the 9th century C.E.

-History and translations
+Authorship

 Vasugupta is said to have lived near Mahadeva Mountain in the valley of the Harvan stream behind what are now the Shalimar Gardens near Srinagar.
 One myth is that he received the aphorisms in a dream visitation of a Siddha or semi-divine being.
 Another is that Shiva came to him in a dream and instructed him to go to a certain rock on which he would find the teachings inscribed.

 Historically the Shiva Sutras and the ensuing school of Kashmir Shaivism are a Tantric or Agamic tradition.
 The Kashmiri Shaivism is combination of Shaivism, Agama and Tantra.

+Structure

+The text of Shiva Sutras is divided into three chapters, each dealing with certain means (upāya) for attaining Liberation.
+The first chapter provides the general philosophical background of Trika Shaivism and then describes Śāmhavopāya, or the means pertaining to Śambhu, i.e. Śiva.
+There, the revelation of Śiva as the Real I and true nature of reality occurs in thoughtless state by the mere orientation of the will.
+The means described in the second chapter belong to Śāktopāya, or the means pertaining to Śakti.
+They bring a yogī to the thoughtless state by concentration on I-consciousness, that is Śakti, and by understanding all internal and external phenomena as its manifestation.
+Finally, the third chapter, Āṇavopāya, deals with the means pertaining to a limited individual (aṇu).
+A yogī who cannot contemplate I-consciousness directly, realizes it by concentration on the intellect, vital energy, physical body or senses, or external objects.
+The three means of self-realization are presented in Shiva Sutras in the order from the highest to the lowest.
+A yogī is supposed to start with the highest means and if the practice is unsuccessful, resort to the lower means.

+Commentaries

 A number of commentaries were written by Vasugupta's contemporaries or successors.
-Most famous of them is Kshemaraja's Vimarshini (10th Century C.E.) which has been translated into English by Jaideva Singh and Swami Lakshman Joo.
-Another is a commentary called the Varttika by Bhaskara (11th century C.E.) which has been translated into English by Dr. Mark Dyczkowski.
+Most famous of them is Kshemaraja's Vimarshini (10th Century C.E.).
+Another is a commentary called the Varttika by Bhaskara (11th century C.E.).